-(a) Each member Club in good standing is entitled to one vote by their Director.
+(1) (a) Each Member Club in good standing is entitled to one vote by their Representative.

-(b) Only members in good standing shall be entitled to present a resolution or vote on any
+(b) Only Members Clubs in good standing shall be entitled to present a resolution or vote on any resolution.

-(3) Voting shall be by ballot at the request of a Director.
+(2) Voting shall be by ballot at the request of a Representative.

-(4) The Directors, at their discretion, may submit to the membership matters of unusual importance in the form of a resolution to be dealt with by letter ballot.
+(3) The Directors, at their discretion, may submit to the membership matters of unusual importance in the form of a resolution to be dealt with by letter or e-mail ballot.
 Full supporting information shall be included with the ballot.
-The ballot shall be returned within a maximum period of six (6) weeks after mailing.
+The ballot shall be returned within a maximum period of six (6) weeks after sending.

-(5) Member clubs may vote by proxy at any meeting of the Society at which the member is entitled to vote.
+(5) Member Clubs may vote by proxy at any general meeting of the Society at which the Member Club is entitled to vote.
 The proxy shall be valid only for the meeting for which it is given.
 There shall be no permanent proxy and no member or proxy holder shall be entitled to hold and vote more than three proxies.
-Save as provided herein, proxy voting is prohibited.
+Appointment of a proxy must be made in writing (email is acceptable).

-A Member Club or unit of 1000 Individual Members may vote through its authorized representative, called a Director, who is entitled to speak and vote, and in all other respects exercise the rights of a member, and that representative shall be reckoned as a member for all purposes with respect to a meeting of the Society;
+A Member Club may vote through its authorized Representative, who is entitled to speak and vote, and in all other respects exercise the rights or a member, and that representative shall be reckoned as a member for all purposes with respect to a meeting of the Society.

-(1) A Member Club shall appoint or elect its Director from the membership of the club.
+A Member Club shall appoint or elect its Representative from the membership of the club.